-Allah, Exalted be He, says: (The believers should not take the unbelievers as guides in preference to the believers, he who does this does not belong to Allah in anything, unless you have a fear of them) (25).
-Imam Al-Shawkani says: " This verse shows that the believers are forbidden to take the unbelievers as guides) (26).
-Imam Ibn-Al-Kaim says: " Since love and patronage of unbelievers are counterparts of guidance, taking them as guides is considered as a kind of loyalty to unbelievers.
-That is why Allah rules that those who take them as guides are to belong to them not to Muslims and true faith requires disowning unbelievers as guidance is incompatible with disownment.
+Al-Shawkani says: " This verse shows that the believers are forbidden to take the unbelievers as guides) (26).
+Imam Ibn-Al-Kaim says: "Since love and patronage of unbelievers are counterparts of guidance, taking them as guides is considered as a kind of loyalty to unbelievers.
+That is why Allah rules that those who take them as guides are to belong to them not to faith requires disowning Muslims and true guidance is incompatible with unbelievers as disownment.
 They cannot meet because guidance is honoring while disownment is humiliation" (27).
-As a whole, " Islam bans believers to take unbelievers as guides, so they are forbidden to take them as guides" (28).
+As a whole, "Islam bans believers to take unbelievers as guides, so they are forbidden to take them as rulers since ruling is a kind of guidance and it is forbidden to take them as guides" (28).